YiLimath/YiLimath.github.io/_pages/agent-system/inter-agent-communication.md

 Could a new agent reconstruct the claim, its assumptions, evidence, and next action from the message alone?

+## Real-world application

+In a multi-team service desk, agents should exchange task IDs, status, evidence, and error types rather than free-form dialogue.
+A versioned message protocol allows one worker to be replaced, retried, or audited without changing every other worker.

 ## Figure

 ![Inter-agent communication and protocols](/images/agent-system/21-inter-agent-communication.svg)